Maybe Happy Ending

 Oliver (Darren Criss) is a Helperbot, and he can’t help himself.
 A shut-in at his residence for retired androids in a near-future Korea, he functions in a chipper loop of programmatic behavior; every day, he brushes his teeth and eyes, tends to his plant and listens to the retro jazz favored by his former owner, James (Marcus Choi), who he is confident will someday arrive to take him back.
 More than a decade goes by before his solitary routine is disrupted by Claire (Helen J Shen), a fellow Helperbot from across the hall, who is looking to literally connect and recharge.
 Will these two droids somehow make a Seoul connection?
 Can they feel their hearts beep?

 That is the premise of Will Aronson and Hue Park’s new musical Maybe Happy Ending, and it’s a risky one.
-The notion of robots discovering what it means to love—in a world where nothing lasts forever, including their own obsolescent technologies—could easily fall into preciousness or tweedom.
+The notion of robots discovering love—in a world where nothing lasts forever, including their own obsolescent technologies—could easily fall into preciousness or tweedom.
 Instead, it is utterly enchanting.
-As staged by Michael Arden (Parade), Maybe Happy Ending is an adorable and bittersweet exploration of what it means to be human, cleverly channeled through characters who are just discovering what it entails.
+As staged by Michael Arden (Parade), Maybe Happy Ending is an adorable and bittersweet exploration of what it is to be human, cleverly channeled through characters who are only just learning what that entails.

 Maybe Happy Ending | Photograph: Courtesy Evan Zimmerman